DFE-Digital/get-into-teaching-app/app/views/content/steps-to-become-a-teacher.md

   title: "Steps to become a teacher"
   layout: "layouts/steps"
   description: |-
-    Step by step guide to how you can become a teacher in a primary or secondary school in England.
+    Step-by-step guide to how you can become a teacher in a primary or secondary school in England.
 Understand the qualifications you need, the bursaries available and the ways you can do your teacher training.
   date: "2021-06-24"
   image: "media/images/content/hero-images/0017.jpg"
   backlink: "../"